 - Don't pick your face: If you pick, squeeze, or pinch blemishes, you risk developing acne scars.
 Don't rub or touch blemishes.

 - Be gentle with cleaning: Hard scrubbing will only make your skin condition worse.
 Gently wash your skin with a mild cleanser in the morning, at bedtime, and after heavy exercise.
 Avoid rough scrubs or pads.
 After you wash your skin, rinse it thoroughly.

-- Use sunscreen (SPF 30 or more) regularly: The sun can damage the skin and promote premature aging; therefore, daily use of sunscreen is recommended.
+- Use sunscreen (SPF 30 or more) regularly: The sun can damage the skin and promote premature aging; therefore, daily use of broad- spectrum sunscreen is recommended.
 Although a tan or sunburn can make the skin feel less oily, the benefits are short-lived.
-Remember that some acne medications, as well as some other medications, can make you more prone to sunburns.
-For this reason, use sunscreens all of the time.
+Remember that some acne medications, as well as some other medications by mouth, can make you more prone to sunburns.
+For this reason, use sunscreen all of the time.
 Reapply after swimming, sweating, or after more than 2 hours in the sun.

-- Be careful when shaving: Avoid the accidental nicks of blemishes by shaving lightly and only when you have to.
-You can experiment with different razors to find the one that is more comfortable for your skin.
+- Be careful when shaving: Avoid the accidental nicks of blemishes by shaving lightly, shaving in the direction of the hair follicles and only when you have to.
+You can experiment with different razors to find the one that is most comfortable for your skin.